Magat Dam: Access

 It is connected by an all-weather road to San Mateo–Santiago Road at Oscariz, Ramon, Isabela some 350 km north of Metro Manila.

 Magat Hydro

 The Magat hydroelectric power plant is a four-unit powerhouse with an installed capacity of 360 megawatts.
 It is designed to accommodate two more units that will allow it to generate up to 540 megawatts.
 The hydroelectric plant is a peaking power plant, which means that it only operates when there is a high demand for electricity in the Luzon power grid, to which the plant is connected.
-It is capable of providing ancillary services for the stability of the grid.
+It is capable of providing ancillary services for the stability of the grid, and was augmented by a 24 MW battery in 2024.

 SN Aboitiz Power-Magat, Inc. completed the half-life refurbishment of the Magat Hydroelectric Power Plant in 2014.
 Refurbishment began in 2009 and was completed in June 2014.
 Half-life refurbishment ensures that the power plant facility remains available throughout its life span.